Water Damage Insurance Claims

 Water damage insurance claims can also fall under the ‘accidental damage” peril.
 An example would be a child leaving a tap running, which causes a sink to overflow.

 Common Causes of Water Damage Insurance Claims

-A pipe within the home is the most common water apparatus that typically leaks.
+A pipe within the home or bathroom is the most common water apparatus that typically leaks.
 However, other common examples would include: